 The THA may approve the assignment of the HAP contract at the old owner's request.
 The THA may approve the assignment, since they are a party to the contract.
 The THA may deny approval of assignment of the contract.
-(Please contact the Landlord Liasion or visit our website at www.thafl.com for HAP Contract Transfer form)
+(Please contact the Landlord Liasion at s8landlord@thafl.com or visit our website at www.thafl.com for HAP Contract Transfer form)